 (b) the relevant PIC or registered identifier displayed on each NLIS tag applied to the animal or animals;

-(c) if no NLIS identifier is applied to the animal or animals — the details of any registered identifier or approved identifier applied to the animal or animals;
+(c) if no NLIS identifier is applied to the animal or animals — the details of any registered identifier applied to the animal or animals;

 (d) the details of any identifier, approved by an inspector under regulation 83(2)(a), applied to the animal or animals;

+(da) the details of any approved identifier applied to the animal or animals, including the type of identifier and the breed society to which it is issued;

 (e) if no identifier is applied to the animal or animals being moved — the number of animals to which an identifier is not applied (if applicable) together with the words “not identified”, or words to that effect.

 (2) It is not necessary to record all of the identifiers applied to an animal except the identifier most recently applied.

+[Regulation 194 amended: Gazette 27 Jun 2019 p.
+2450.]

 195. When waybill is not required

 It is not necessary to a give a waybill for the movement of an animal if the animal —